Ramb0a/awesome-generative-models/README.md

 |Real (x) | Positive Postive | False Positive |
 | Fake (*x) | False Positive | Positive Negative |

+It is the generators job to evoke all error that it can in the Discriminators judgement.
 ![Gans](gan.jpg)